 Wellington’s sustainable future

-Tākina is a landmark for Wellington’s sustainable future.
-The building has achieved 5 Green Star certification, representing New Zealand excellence for environmental sustainability.
+Tākina Wellington Convention and Exhibition Centre is a landmark for Wellington’s sustainable future.
+The building is targeting a 5-Star Green Star custom Built Rating, representing New Zealand excellence in environmental sustainability.

-The use of sustainable materials, initiatives to reduce energy and water use, and the inclusion of renewable energy capability will result in a 60 percent reduction in energy use and a 66 percent reduction in operational carbon emissions, when benchmarked against a comparable new build.
+The use of sustainable materials, initiatives to reduce energy and water use, and the inclusion of renewable energy capability will result in a 60 percent reduction in energy use at the venue and a 66 percent reduction in operational carbon emissions when benchmarked against a comparable new build.

-The building is designed to operate efficiently at all levels of use – from large conferences, to smaller events.
+The convention centre is designed to operate efficiently at all levels of use – from large conferences to smaller events.

 - enhanced thermal insulation and high-performance double glazing using SEFAR technology, for improved thermal comfort and energy efficiency